openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

    test.js:100:10: an error occurred
    ```

-   Pipelines as Code will see this line and show it as an annotation on the pull
+   Pipelines-as-Code will see this line and show it as an annotation on the pull
    request where the error occurred, in the `test.js` file at line 100.

    You can configure the default regexp used for detection.
 You will need to